nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3. Adding a new student with any incorrect input

+    * Test case: `add n/Jane Doe p/222 e/jd4000@gmail.com a/Jane street, block 500, #02-02 g/S5`<br>
-    * Expected: No student is added.
-An alert message corresponding to the wrongly entered parameter will be shown in the message box to remind the user of the correct command format. <br>
+    Expected: No student is added.
+An alert message corresponding to the wrongly entered parameter (in this case, parent contact number) will be shown in the message box to remind the user of the correct command format. <br>
       _Note: Only the alert message corresponds to the first encountered incorrect parameter will be shown.
 User is expected to correct the input parameters one by one._

 #### Deleting a student